sishaque/Predicting-and-Forecasting-Retail-Operations-using-LTSM-and-ML-/Retail-Sales-Forecasting-using-LSTM-in-production-master/README.md

-# Productionalization of the Multivariate Time Series Forecast Model by deploying a web app created using HTML, Python & Flask on Heroku
+# Using Python, Flask, CSS and HTML on Heroku to develop and productionalize a Time Series forecasting model to the web to perform sales predictions using
+retail data.